PervasiveWellbeingTech/Popbots-Engine/README.md

 ## 2.2.
 Functionnality descriptions

 ### 2.2.1.
-Intent/Selector process
+Intent/Context process

-Intents and outbound_intents (selectors) solves a major problem when trying to build a chatbot with user's freedom in the response and branching tree.
+Intents and contexts  solves a major problem when trying to build a chatbot with user's freedom in the response and branching tree.
 Most system (DialogFlow, Rasabots etc) rely only "on one to many index tables" and intent for each of the next index.
-Our system also use those, but there is an additional layer of verification. outbound_intents (selectors) are given to prevent error while authoring.
+Our system also use those, but there is an additional layer of verification. contexts are given to prevent error while authoring.

 A typical bot script may look like this :